wdpypere/docs-test-comps/docs/components/dirperm::schema.md

         - optional
         - type: string
     - `/software/dirperm/structure_dirperm_entry/checkmount`
+        - description: ensure that a directory is within a mountpoint configured in the profile
         - required
         - type: boolean
     - `/software/dirperm/structure_dirperm_entry/within_mount`
+        - description: ensure that a directory is within a mountpoint
         - required
         - type: boolean
 - `/software/dirperm/component_dirperm`